-The ETSI EN 319 403 scheme for certification of TSPs lays down the requirement that Certification Bodies have to have been accredited by the Accreditation Council (RvA) to test compliance with standard ISO 17065 [8].
+The ETSI EN 319 403 scheme for certification of TSPs lays down the requirement that Certification Bodies have to have been accredited by the Accreditation Council (RvA) or another accreditation body to test compliance with standard ISO 17065.
 This is the compulsory standard under ISO when certifying products and services.
 The term of validity of an accreditation is four years.
 To determine whether, during the period of 4 years, the CB fulfils the standard ISO 17065, the Accreditation Council performs annual audits of the CB.
 After four years, the CB has to be reaccredited.

 It is expected that accredited Certification Bodies perform certification in a trustworthy and professional manner.
 To guarantee this, requirements are laid down in the ETSI EN 319 403 scheme which the CB and specifically the audit team and the team members have to fulfil.
-As a TSP within the PKI for the government has to be certified against ETSI EN 319 403, a CB therefore has to fulfil the quality requirements laid down in the ETSI EN 319 403 scheme.
 Within the PKI for the government, no additional quality requirements are laid down for Certification Bodies.